 When it comes to chickens, New York is also somewhat unique.
 Unlike most U.S. cities that banned backyard chickens decades ago and only recently reintroduced laws to make raising them legal again, New York has never been chicken free.

 “Yes chickens and rabbits, as far as I know, have always been legal in NYC.
-Citizens have the right to keep chickens and rabbits as written in NYC Health Code, Article 161.19,” explains Anderson who also supports Just Food’s City Chicken Project.
-The City Chicken Project not only offers education and resources to aspiring urban chicken farmers, but each year helps two to three community gardens and schools start their chicken project.
-If selected, the organization even supplies the chickens.
-Before you acquire your first batch of chicks and start setting up a backyard egg operation, however, there are a few things to keep in mind.
+Citizens have the right to keep chickens and rabbits as written in NYC Health Code, Article 161.19,” explains Anderson who also supported City Chicken Project, a prior program run by Just Food that offered education and resources to aspiring urban chicken farmers.

 Image by thedabblist (CC)

 Hens are legal—roosters, geese, ducks, and turkeys are not

 Raising chickens is legal in all districts of the city.
 This means that whether you’re on the Upper East Side, Tribeca, or the Bronx, you have the right to raise chickens on your property, but not just any chicken or just any type of fowl.

 Hens (female chickens) are legal but roosters (male chickens) are not.
 Other fowl, including geese, ducks, and turkeys, are also outlawed.
 If you’re thinking about hiding roosters or other contraband fowl on your property, bear in mind that fines can run anywhere from $200 to $2,000, and you can also expect your outlawed fowl to be carted away by city officials.
 On the bright side, you can keep as many hens as you like.
 That’s right—there is no limit to the number of hens you can raise as long as you continue to adhere to the city’s guidelines on keeping chickens.